Beyond inherent robustness: strong stability of MPC despite plant-model mismatch: Introduction

-In this paper, we extend the work of \cite{santos:biegler:castro:2008} to include input constraints and stabilizing terminal constraints.
-The tools developed in this work can be used to address the open problem of the stability of offset-free MPC.
-In \Cref{sec:problem}, we define the system, state the MPC problem and assumptions, review nominal MPC stability, and present a motivating example exhibiting both robust and strong stability under plant-model mismatch.
-In \cref{sec:robust:strong}, we formally define robust and strong stability and review the relevant Lyapunov theory.
-In \cref{sec:mpc:robust}, we review inherent robustness of MPC.
-In \cref{sec:mpc:strong}, we present the main results.
-For MPC with quadratic costs, it is shown in \Cref{cor:mpc:mismatch:exp} that the closed loop is strongly exponentially stable under (i) a fixed steady state, (ii) a mild differentiability condition, and (iii) the standard MPC assumptions used by \cite{pannocchia:rawlings:wright:2011,allan:bates:risbeck:rawlings:2017}.
-For MPC with general, positive definite cost functions, we show a \emph{joint \(\calK\)-function} bound holds on the increase in the optimal value function (\Cref{prop:lyap}), but strong stability is implied only if this bound decays sufficiently quickly near the origin (\Cref{cor:mpc:mismatch}).
-To illustrate the main results, we present \ifthenelse{\boolean{LongVersion}}{three}{two} examples in \Cref{sec:examples}.
-The first example is a continuous yet nondifferentiable system with a general cost MPC that is not strongly stable, demonstrating inherent strong stability is not a guaranteed property of nonlinear MPC.\@ \ifthenelse{\boolean{LongVersion}}{ The second example is a nondifferentiable system for which the quadratic cost MPC is strongly stabilizing. }{} In the \ifthenelse{\boolean{LongVersion}}{third and final}{second} example, we use the upright pendulum problem to showcase several types of plant-model mismatch that are covered by the main results, namely, discretization errors, unmodeled dynamics, and errors in estimated parameters.
-We conclude the paper and discuss future work in \Cref{sec:conclusion}.
+In this \ifthenelse{\boolean{LongVersion}}{report}{article}, we extend the work of~\cite{santos:biegler:castro:2008} to include input constraints and stabilizing terminal constraints.
+We show in \Cref{cor:mpc:mismatch:exp} that MPC with quadratic costs achieves strong exponential stability given (i) a fixed steady state, (ii) a mild differentiability condition, and (iii) standard stabilizing terminal ingredients (cf.~\cite{allan:bates:risbeck:rawlings:2017}).
+For MPC with general, positive definite cost functions, a fixed steady state, and stabilizing terminal ingredients, we show a \emph{joint \(\calK\)-function} bound holds on the increase in the optimal value function (\Cref{prop:lyap}), but strong stability is implied only if this bound decays sufficiently quickly near the origin (\Cref{cor:mpc:mismatch}).
+A counterexample (\Cref{ssec:example:sqrt}) shows this property does \emph{not} hold in general.

+\ifthenelse{\boolean{LongVersion}}{ To illustrate the main results, we consider \ifthenelse{\boolean{LongVersion}}{three}{two} numerical examples.
+The first example is a continuous yet nondifferentiable system with a general cost MPC that is robust yet not strongly stable, demonstrating inherent strong stability is not a guaranteed property of nonlinear MPC.\@ \ifthenelse{\boolean{LongVersion}}{ The second example is a nondifferentiable system for which the quadratic cost MPC is strongly stabilizing. }{} In the \ifthenelse{\boolean{LongVersion}}{third and final}{second} example, we use the upright pendulum problem to showcase several types of plant-model mismatch that are covered by the main results, namely, discretization errors, unmodeled dynamics, and errors in estimated parameters. }{}

+The theory in this \ifthenelse{\boolean{LongVersion}}{report}{article} can be extended to address the open problem of offset-free MPC stability~\cite{kuntz:rawlings:2024f}.
+In offset-free MPC, an integrating disturbance model is used to effectively estimate the steady states as a function of the disturbances.
+This guarantees (in the absence of estimation errors) the steady state is uniform in the parameters, and strong stability can be established (for quadratic costs and differentiable plants).